 Screen Brightness

-When shopping for your tuner, try to find a model that can give you the brightness you need in outdoor settings, but isn’t so bright that you are dazzled in dark spaces, as this can make it hard to see the fretboard.
+When shopping for your tuner, try to find a model that can give you the brightness you need in outdoor settings, but isn’t so bright that you’re dazzled in dark spaces (as this can make it hard to see the fretboard).
 Some models even feature adjustable brightness.

 Build Quality

-The best clip on tuners are made with sturdy springs on their clamps, and preferably coated with a soft touch rubber.
-Cheaper models tend to have high density foam, but this tends to dampen vibrations, which reduces accuracy, and the foam also wears much quicker.
+High quality tuners are made with sturdy springs on their clamps, and preferably coated with a soft-touch rubber.
+Cheaper models often have high-density foam, but this tends to dampen vibrations, which reduces accuracy.
+The foam also wears much quicker.

-We hope this guide to the best clip on tuners has given you the information you needed to make your choice when it comes to a new clip on tuner!
-In summary, we loved the all round performance and price blend of the Korg Sledgehammer.
-It looked great, and it offered great bass end response.
+We hope this guide to the best clip-on tuners has given you the information you needed to make your choice!
+In summary, we loved the all-around performance and price blend of the Korg Sledgehammer.
+It looked great and offered great bass end response.
 The Boss TU-2 is a tuner that far outperforms its price.
-It offers tremendous build quality, and a great interface.
+It offers tremendous build quality and a great interface.
 Finally, our favorite was the Peterson StroboClip HD.
 We loved everything about this tuner, from the clear display to the rapid note recognition and incredible accuracy.

 Any of the tuners we’ve recommended here today will absolutely serve you well – so the next question is, which will you buy?